aftabnaik19/text-editor-in-C/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Contact

-For issues or suggestions, please open an issue in the repository or reach out via email.
+For issues or suggestions, please open an issue in the repository or reach out via email. [aftabnaik1419@gmail.com].